HoHuy2808/Fundamental-ML/README.md

 ### Hyperparameter Tuning with PCA:
 The same process of hyperparameter tuning, training, and evaluation is repeated on the transformed data, and the results are stored in the metrics_pca dictionary.

+## 4. Evaluating Classification Performance
+### Overview:
+This code snippet demonstrates how to evaluate the performance of classification models using various metrics such as accuracy, F1 score, recall, and precision.
+It compares models with and without Principal Component Analysis (PCA) and identifies the best-performing models based on different metrics.

+### Code Explanation:
+#### Best Model without PCA:
+This part identifies and prints the best-performing model without PCA based on:
+1. Model: The classifier achieving the highest accuracy.
+2. Accuracy: Highest accuracy score among all classifiers.
+3. F1 Score: Highest F1 score among all classifiers.
+4. Recall: Highest recall score among all classifiers.
+5. Precision: Highest precision score among all classifiers.

+### Usage:
+To use this code:
+1. Ensure that metrics and metrics_pca dictionaries/lists are correctly populated with classifier names and corresponding evaluation metrics (accuracy, F1 score, recall, precision).
+2. Run the code to determine and display the best models and their respective performance metrics.

+### Notes:
+The code assumes that metrics and metrics_pca are structured dictionaries/lists containing classifier names and their corresponding evaluation metrics.